 HUD Section 184 Loan Guarantee Program

 The HUD Section 184 Loan Program provides loan guarantees for acquisition, construction, and refinancing of single-family homes for Native Americans.
 The loan guarantee may cover up to 100% of principal and interest for up to a 30-year fixed rate loan.
 Borrowers pay a small down payment and loan guarantee fee.
 Approximately 41% of monthly income may be dedicated toward a mortgage payment.
 There are no maximum income limits.
 Application may be made directly to any federally-approved lending institution offering the program.
 For more information, please contact the CIHA office.

 Private Residential Lease (PRL) Program

 The PRL Program allows qualified Coquille Tribal members to lease a residential lot on Tribal Lands for construction of a privately-financed single-family home.
 CIHA administers this program on behalf of the Coquille Indian Tribe.
 Applications are accepted on an ongoing basis.
-There are no maximum income limits for participation.
+There are no maximum income limits.
 For details, please refer to CITC Chapter 420, Private Homeownership Land Leasing Ordinance.
 Click here for a FAQ sheet and application for the program.

 |Paul Doyle, Chair||Anne Cook, Executive Directorfirstname.lastname@example.org|